Can CBD oil treat tinnitus?

 In 2018, Congress passed the Agriculture Improvement Act, officially removing hemp from the Controlled Substances Act.
-This opened the door for marketing the non-narcotic aspects of the plant.
+This opened the door for researching and marketing the non-narcotic aspects of the plant.

 Today many companies sell the chemical compound, claiming its medicinal virtues include alleviating pain and treating a wide variety of conditions including anxiety, depression, insomnia, acne and tinnitus.
-Rigorous medical research, so far, is lacking for most of these conditions.
-The exception being two rare forms of epilepsy, which can be treated with an FDA-approved drug containing CBD called Epidiolex.
+Rigorous medical research, so far, is limited for most of these conditions.
+Exceptions include certain rare types of epilepsy and tumors that can be treated with an FDA-approved drug containing CBD called Epidiolex.

-It's important to know that the commercial market is unregulated and products vary widely in quality.
-For example, products that use hemp seed oil do not actually contain any actual CBD.
+Note that the FDA does not regulate the commercial market for CBD supplements, and products vary widely in quality and strength.
+For example, products made with hemp seed oil do not actually contain any CBD.
 Medical-grade CBD is still largely restricted to states in dispensaries where marijuana has been legalized, either for THC or CBD or both.
 Consumer Reports has put together a useful primer on how to shop for CBD.

 Research on tinnitus and CBD

-Scientists have discovered two cannabinoid receptors in the brain, known as CB1 and CB2, that respond to the presence of cannabis and CBD.
-Emerging research shows that these receptors may play a role in balance and hearing.
+Two types of cannabinoid receptors in the brain, CB1 and CB2, respond to the presence of cannabis components, including CBD.
+Emerging research suggests that these receptors may play a role in balance and hearing.
 This has led some to wonder if taking CBD might help with hearing disorders, such as tinnitus.
 But there's not a lot of information to date.

 However, there's some evidence that CBD might help with stress, which can be a problem for people with chronic tinnitus.
-For example, the results of a study published in the 2015 issue of Neurotherapeutics suggests CBD is effective in reducing anxiety behaviors related to disorders such as post-traumatic stress disorder (PTSD), seasonal affect disorder (SAD) and (obsessive-compulsive disorder) OCD.
+One study published in the 2015 issue of Neurotherapeutics suggests CBD is effective in reducing anxiety behaviors related to disorders such as post-traumatic stress disorder (PTSD), seasonal affect disorder (SAD) and (obsessive-compulsive disorder) OCD.
 Other studies have produced mixed results, according to VeryWell.com.